To ensure the longevity and protection of your subfloor, it is essential to waterproof it.

 The pot life of a waterproof coating is confined.

-Due to the use of strong chemicals in the waterproofing process, it poses a risk of mold and other health hazards, if you are not adequately protected.
+The use of strong chemicals in the waterproofing process causes various health hazards if you are not adequately protected.

 Therefore, it is preferable to leave the waterproofing task to experts with the proper skills and training to complete the task securely.